open-telemetry/otel-arrow/CONTRIBUTING.md

 ### Local development issues

-This repository contains a top-level `go.work` file, as an experiment.
+This repository contains a top-level `go.work` file.
 This enables the Go modules defined here to avoid relative replace statements, which interfere with the ability to run them via simple `go install` and `go run` commands.
-The `go.work` file names the three module definitions inside this repository and allows them all to be used at once during local development.
+The `go.work` file names all the module definitions inside this repository and allows them all to be used at once during local development.

 ### Upgrading OpenTelemetry Collector dependencies